Glossary of computational terminology

 Galaxy Soho, Zaha Hadid Architects, 2012

 Digital fabrication uses design-to-fabrication workflows to enable a faster construction process, minimise resources, and use material-specific design solutions.
-Nervous System’s Kinematics Link dress for example is a mass customised, 3D printed dress.
+Nervous System’s Kinematics Link dress, for example, is a mass customised, 3D printed dress.
 Composed of thousands of unique interlocking components, each dress is 3D printed as a single folded piece and requires no assembly.
 However, the dress was too large for the 3D printer.
 So what to do?
 By folding the garments prior to printing them, the designers were able to make a complex structure larger than the constraints of the 3D printer.
-The simulation uses rigid body physics to accurately model the behavior of the structures allowing 85% compression.
+The simulation uses rigid body physics to accurately model the behaviour of the structures allowing 85% compression.
 The dress requires no assembly.
 What I love about this project, is that it represents a new approach to manufacturing which tightly integrates design, simulation, and digital fabrication to create complex, customized products using ubiquitous manufacturing hardware.

 Kinematics Link, 2017, Nervous System

 Mass customization is the use of flexible computer-aided manufacturing systems to produce custom output.
 Such systems combine the low unit costs of mass production processes with the flexibility of individual customization.
-Thus, standardardisation does not deliver any economy of scale in a digital design and fabrication workflow.
+Thus, standardisation does not deliver any economy of scale in a digital design and fabrication workflow.
 The early pioneers of mass customisation argued that digital design and fabrication should not be used to emulate mechanical mass production but to do something else – something that industrial assembly lines cannot do.27 This gave rise to the reintroduction of ornamentation into architecture.
 Carpo explains that, since the beginning of modern times…Western architecture has developed a systematic theory of ornament as supplement: Something which is added on top of an object or a building, and which can be taken away if necessary.28 However, in the age of mass customisation, decoration is no longer an addition; ornament is no longer a supplemental expense.

 Embryological House, Greg Lynn